quorten/macsehw/hardware/fpga/bbu/README.md

 * When `ROW2` input is TRUE, i.e. +5V, it indicates that both RAM SIMM rows are in use.
 Otherwise, only the first row of RAM SIMM is used and high addresses are marked as bus errors.
+And, `CAS1L` and `CAS1H` are not driven.

 * If both `MBRAM` and `ROW2` are TRUE, i.e. +5V, it is also possible for the BBU to detect a 2.5 MB RAM configuration and adjust bus